TondinL/KR---PE/reichenbach/README.md

 ### 4. Solution

+The solutions of this question will be computed through the frequentist approach, where we will divide the favorable cases for the total cases.
+The total cases are given by all the possible hand of 5 cards from a deck of 52: <br>
+(52 choose 5) = 2598960
+- a.
+For computing the chances of having a flush, we can consider that there are 4 different suits, each composed of 13 different cards: <br> 4 * (13 choose 5) = 5148 <br> dividing for the total cases we get 0.00198
+- b.
+For computing the chances of having two pairs (aabbc), for choosing the first card of the first pair (a) there are (13 choose 1) = 13 different options.
+For the (b) card, the first card of the second pair we have (12 choose 1) options, becouse it needs to be different from a.
+Now, for choosing the two cards of both pair we have (4 choose 2) different options.
+The last card (c) can be any card of the remaining 52 - 8 = 44 so we get the c card different from a or b.
+We also need to divide this for 2!, becouse we are overcounting the cases where we choose for example K for a and J for b and the vice versa, J for a and K for b. <br> 13 * 12 * (4 choose 2) * (4 choose 2) * 44 * 1/2 = 123552 <br>  dividing for the total cases we get 0.04754.
+- c.
+To calculate the chances of having four of a kind (aaaab), we need to consider that there are 13 different possible pokers in the deck, one for each different card (without taking in consideration the last card).
+Once we choose one of the 13 cards we need to select all 4 of the different suits of that card, (13 choose 1) * (4 choose 4).
+For the b card we have 48 different options. <br> 13 * 48 = 624 <br> dividing for the total cases we get 0.00024

 ### 5. The Binary Telegram of Baskerville
 A telegraph sends M 0’s and N 1’s in random order.
 What’s the chance the first r bits hold exactly k 1’s, as if decoding a hound’s howl?
 Deduction: Reason through the static as if time is running out.